cozy/cozy-proxy/client/doc/onboarding.md

 * `total` (int): Total number of steps in the onboarding.
 * `labels` (Array): Used for accessibility in views.
 It an ordered list of all the step names.
 Should be used as keys for Transifex.

+#### getNextStep(step)
+##### Parameters
+* `step`: Step

+Returns the next Step in onboarding step list.

+Returns null if the given step is the last one.

+Throw error if step does not exist in onboarding step list or if step parameter is missing.

 #### Example
 ```javascript
 let user = retrieveUserInAWayOrAnother();